vocdoni/docs/Epic1.md

 2. Integration

 ## Snarks proof creation and validation
-The two elements below are tightly coupled.
-A single repository to include them all makes sense

-## Zk snarks circuit
+### Zk snarks circuit
 - Depends on J
 - Designed with [Circom](https://github.com/iden3/circom)
 - May have its own repository

 ### Franchise proof
 - Depends on the circuit
-- Needs to be executed in the client, eventually in the Relay as well
+- Needs to be executed in the client, and the Relay as well
-- Vote encryption should be left out of the repo since is not specific of the proof. (could use multiple keys, encryption schemes...)
 - Should implement
     - createNullifier(processId, privateKey)
     - createProof(privateKey, censusMerkleProof, censusMerkleRoot, nullifier, processId, encryptedVoteHash) : proof
     - validateProof(proof, merkleRoot, nullifier, encryptedVoteHash, processId): bool

-- Needs:
+- Should NOT implement
-    - Process ID (from the voting contract, can be faked)
-    - VoteEncryption key (from the voting contract, can be faked)
+    - Vote encryption is not specific to the proof. (could use multiple keys, encryption schemes...)

+### Census Merkle-tree generation
+- Makes sense to have its own repository, although it relies on the Snarks Circuit implementation
+- Takes thousands of public keys.
-    - Nullifier
+- Creates a Merkle-tree
-        - ProccessId ( from the contact, can be faked)
-        - PrivateKey (can be faked)
+- No optimizations (sparse Merkle-trees, streams...)

 ## Voting smart-contract
-- Not need to implement time-frames
+- Not need to implement time-frames for now
 - Should implement...
     - createProcess(name, voteEncryptionKey)
+    - getProcessMetadata(processId):processMetadata
+    - AddPackageAgregationHash(agregatedPackagesHash)//eventually should store the sender to know who added it
-    - AddPackageAgregationHash(agregatedPackagesHash)
+    - getPackageAgregationHash(index)
     - FinalizeProcess(voteEncryptionKey)

-## Census Merkle-tree generation
-- Takes thousands of public keys.
-- Creates a Merkle-tree
-- No optimizations (sparse Merkle-trees, streams...)
-- Makes sense to have its own repository
--
+- Should not implement (YET)
+    - RegisterRelay // To be defined, likley not needed for now

-## Integration
+## Client integration
-- Can be done using a test suit
+- Can be done using a test suit (no UI)
-- It only requires the client
-- Can be the start of the light-client repository
+- Should
+    - Download processMetadata from blockchain
+    - Encyrpts mock data vote
+    - Generates VotePackage
+    - Sends VotePackage to relay
+    - Recieves reciept // TO BE DEFINED, probably not required for now

+## Relay integration

+- voteAgregationHasn pinning
+- validates franchise proof

+## Relay devops

+- IPFS gateway
+- Ethereum node